-I have a number of tasks I need to do throughout the day and occasionally tasks get forgetten.
-If it’s not on my calendar, with at least 2 alerts, there is no guarantee that it will be completed.
+I have a number of tasks that I need to do throughout the day, and occasionally those tasks get forgotten.
+If they aren't on my calendar, with at least 2 alerts, there is no guarantee that it will be completed.

 Even something that is done every day at a specific time is often overlooked when that time comes and goes.